Xceptance/xlt-documentation/content/en/about-xlt/000-demo/index.md

 ## //TODO
 {{< TODO >}}
 To remind us that something needs to be done, it is colored very annoyingly.
 Like, get those images resized by Docsy instead of providing two image files.

+Update: TODOs are not displayed any more (content is not rendered by Docsy), but are still in markdown code to mark the places where something needs to be done.
+Tasks should also be added to Github once this shortcode is used.
 {{< /TODO >}}